-As part of the Coaching Psychology conference to be held 6 and 7 June 2019 in London, Louise Kovacs will be conducting a workshop in collaboration with Dr Sarah Corrie.
+As part of the Sydney University Coaching Conference to be held 15 and 16 February 2020 Louise Kovacs will be conducting a workshop in collaboration with Dr Sarah Corrie.

 Knowing Ourselves: How Coaches can Take Care of their Well-Being through a Formulation-Driven Approach